Statement of Purpose

 Wabash College is committed to safeguarding the welfare, rights and privacy of all persons who participate as subjects in research projects conducted under its auspices, and to ensuring that the subjects of such research are aware of the rights and the protections available to them.
 Moreover, the College is required to assure the federal government that such safeguards are being provided and enforced for all federally funded grants.
 These safeguards derive from the following ethical principles, which were first articulated in the Belmont Report issued by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research in 1979.

 Respect for persons: recognition of the personal dignity and autonomy of individuals and special protection of those persons with diminished autonomy or particular vulnerabilities, including prisoners, children, those who are mentally or cognitively disabled, pregnant women, or economically or educationally disadvantaged persons.
-Human subjects should enter into research voluntarily and with adequate information.
+Human subjects should enter into research voluntarily and with adequate information to give informed consent to participate.

 Beneficence: the obligation to protect persons from harm by maximizing anticipated benefits and minimizing possible risks.
 Possible risks to human subjects should be weighed against possible benefits to the subjects, as well as against the possible improvement of knowledge.